 The Research Conflict of Interest Program (RCOI) reviews and manages Significant Financial Interests that have the potential to bias research.
 The program ensures UF’s compliance with sponsor COI regulations.
-UF Research Policy on Disclosure of Financial Interests and Management of Conflicts of Interest Related to Research sets forth the processes to identify and manage research Financial Conflicts of Interest.
+UF Policy on Research Conflicts of Interest sets forth the processes to identify and manage research Financial Conflicts of Interest.

 When submitting IRB applications, investigators must disclose personal and financial interests as required by the reviewing IRB.
-RCOI uses the guidelines found here when reviewing potential conflicts of interest related to Interventional Human Subject Research.
+RCOI reviews disclosed conflicts and communicates required management controls to the reviewing IRB.

-Investigators must disclose when required by the UF Research Policy on Disclosure of Financial Interests and Management of Conflicts of Interest Related to Research.
+Investigators must disclose when required by the UF Policy on Research Conflicts of Interest.
 UF Investigators, regardless of research funding sources, must disclose new SFIs related to their Institutional Responsibilities within 30 days of acquisition or discovery and complete UF’s annual disclosure process.
 Certain sponsors (PHS and NSF) require disclosure of SFIs prior to proposal submission.

 An SFI includes a financial interest consisting of one or more of the following interests of an Investigator (and those of the Investigator’s Immediate Family Members) related to their Institutional Responsibilities, when combined for the 12 months preceding the disclosure date, from a single Entity: